milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Strawberry tart.md

 Emi: "Kai, you scared me!"

-Kai: "Aw, come on, it was just a little joke.
-Here, let me make it up to you."
+Kai: "Aw, come on, it was just a little joke."

 *He wipes a tear from his eye, looking at me with a sheepish smile.*